Medical Assistant Test Preparation Course (Non-Accredited)

-This course is designed to prepare students to challenge the Certified Clinical Medical Assistant Exam.
+This non-accredited course is designed to prepare students to challenge the Certified Clinical Medical Assistant Exam.
+It is designed to be delivered in an online and lab setting.
 The student will review theory and clinical procedures, complete written examinations and develop skills to draw blood, interview patients, measure and record vital signs, prepare exam rooms, clean and sterilize medical equipment, administer injections, as well as topical and oral medications, and perform venipuncture and point-of-care testing.

 - Appointment with Admissions Representative